This afternoon on the bank of the lake,

 her long hair netted in grassy fibers,

-she angles one bare knee on the incline,
+she angles one bare leg against the incline,

 her other foot submerged like fishing line

-whose white leg silver sometimes catches in the sun.
+whose white leg is silver in the sunlight.

 But she might’ve come with parasol in hand

 that green Sunday on the isle of Grande Jatte

 among the leisure of the waters blown back,